jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

   ✔ / ✘
 * Riaan to get some pricing for ads in PC Format. ✔
-* Everyone to consider their information sources of preference for additional options to advertise through. ✔ / ✘
+* Everyone to consider their information sources of preference for additional options to advertise through. ✔

 Riaan reports: PC Format will stop local publication.
 Stuff rate for full page is R 29 700.
 Also consider Google Ads.
+Ivan reports: Robin isn't happy with a full-page spread.
+Target market may be missed, etc.

 Notes:
+* Student Radio / Student Gazettes
+* 702
+* Midrand Radio
+* Provide detail on the website when ads are running, talks, etc.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Small Business Interests
 ------------------------